-On the 20th May, 2016 between 21:00 hours and 23:00 hours, as the person responsible for the establishment styled as Murphy's Bar, situated in Tourist Street, St. Paul's Bay:
+On the 14th April 2016 between 20:15 hours and 23:00 hours, as the person responsible for the establishment styled as Murphy's Bar, situated in Tourist Street, St. Paul's Bay:

-- 1. Operated a loud speaker, gramophone, amplifier or similar instrument made or caused or suffered to be made which was so loud to have caused a nuisance to his neighbour Christopher Maggi; - 2.
-Also accused of becoming recidivist after he was sentenced on the 12th February 2016 before Magistrate Dr. Charmaine Galea LL.D in terms of sections 49 and 50 of Chapter 9 of the Laws of Malta.
+- 1. Played or permitted to play music after being required to desist by occupant Christopher Maggi in the neighborhood on account of the illness of any person in such neighborhood or for other reasonable cause, or after being so required by the Police; - 2.
+Operated a loud speaker, gramophone, amplifier or similar instrument made or caused or suffered to be made which was so loud to have caused a nuisance to his neighbor Christopher Maggi;

+- 3. Also accused with having on the same date, time, place, and circumstances played or permitted to be played amplified music without the necessary permits from the competent authority; - 4.
+Also accused of being in possession of a license failed to comply with any applicable provision of this act or with any condition, restriction or other limitation to which the license is subject; - 5.
+Also accused of becoming recidivist after he was sentenced on .the 12th February 2016 before Magistrate Dr. Charmaine Galea LL.D in terms of sections 49 and 50 of Chapter 9 of the Laws of Malta.